Restorative Dentistry and Comprehensive Care: Programs

 Endodontics Residency Program

-The two-year Endodontics Residency Program provides training in the specialty of endodontics; accepting three residents each year.
+The two-year Endodontics Residency Program provides training in the specialty of endodontics; accepting four residents each year.
 The program supports the Comprehensive Care Modules, as patients presenting complicated endodontic situations are referred to residents.
 Endodontic residents are responsible for treatment of patients for root canal therapy, trauma, and endodontic surgery.

 Residents participate in clinical research projects and publish in the Journal of Endodontics.
 They also participate in the American Association of Endodontists’ annual meetings with abstract and poster presentations.